-Do you want to run Windows applications or games on Debian 12 Bookworm?
+Do you want to run Windows apps or games on Debian 13 Trixie?
 PlayOnLinux 4.3.4 may be the solution you need.

-In this article, I will guide you through the process of installing and using PlayOnLinux.
-I will also explain step-by-step instructions from downloading and installing this software to running a Windows application.
-As a result, you will make your Linux experience even more versatile.
-Let’s get started!
+I will guide you through the process of installing and using PlayOnLinux.
+Also, I will give step‑by‑step instructions.
+They cover how to download and install this software and run a Windows app.
+As a result, you will make your Linux experience much more versatile.
+Let’s begin!

-If you are using Debian or one of the other Linux distributions, you may need to use this software in order to use one of the 32-bit or 64-bit Windows programs on your Linux system.
+Do you use Debian or another Linux distribution?
+You may need this software to run 32‑bit or 64‑bit Windows programs on Linux.

-You can see that many Windows programs or games are supported in the Wine application database, but in some cases, the application you want to run may not be supported.
+The Wine application database shows that many Windows programs or games are supported.
+Still, the application you want to run may not be supported in some cases.
 In such cases, you may need to turn to alternative programs.

-In order to install PlayOnLinux on your computer as fast as possible, it is sufficient to execute the “sudo apt install playonlinux” command in the terminal.
-However, you can also install it manually using the deb package.
+To install PlayOnLinux as fast as possible on your computer, it is enough to run the sudo apt install playonlinux command in the terminal.
+However, you can also do the installation manually by using the deb package.

 Step 1

-In order to install some EXE files without error, you need to enable 32-bit architecture for Wine infrastructure.
-On your Debian 12 system, find the terminal from the applications and run it.
+To install some EXE files without errors, you need to enable the 32‑bit architecture for the Wine infrastructure.
+On your Debian 13 system, find the terminal in the applications and launch it.

-Then execute the “sudo dpkg –add-architecture i386” command in the terminal to enable 32 Bit (i386) architecture and then execute the “sudo apt update” command to update the software repository list.
+First, run the sudo dpkg --add-architecture i386 command in the terminal to enable 32‑bit architecture.
+After that, type the sudo apt update command to update the software list.

 Step 2

-After refreshing the new versions of the packages and the repo addresses, execute the “sudo apt install wine32” command in the terminal to install Wine32.
+First, refresh the new versions of the packages and the repo addresses.
+As a result, run the sudo apt install wine32 command in the terminal to install Wine32.

 Step 3